icopy-site/awesome/docs/awesome/awesome-integration.md

 - MQ clients
   - [JMSToolBox](https://github.com/jmstoolbox/jmstoolbox) - An universal JMS Client able to interact with the greatest number of JMS based message brokers.
   - [kcat](https://github.com/edenhill/kcat) - A generic non-JVM producer and consumer for Apache Kafka, think of it as a netcat for Kafka.
 Formerly known as kafkacat.
+  - [MQTT Explorer](https://github.com/thomasnordquist/MQTT-Explorer) - An all-round MQTT client that provides a structured topic overview.
   - [Offset Explorer](https://www.kafkatool.com) - A GUI application for managing and using Apache Kafka clusters.
 Formerly known as Kafka Tool.
+  - [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) - A GUI app for Azure Service Bus which provides advanced features like import/export functionality or the ability to test topic, queues, subscriptions, relay services, notification hubs and events hubs.
 - Mocking tools
   - [Microcks](https://github.com/microcks/microcks) - Open source Kubernetes Native tool for API Mocking and Testing.
 Supports AsyncAPI, OpenAPI, Postman Collections etc.
   - [Mockable](https://www.mockable.io/) - A simple configurable service to mock out RESTful API or SOAP web-services.